Fast and Efficient Parallel Sampling Using Higher Order Langevin Dynamics

-Consider an iterative algorithm that generates a random vector $\widehat{X}(nh)$ at the $n$-th step, corresponding to time $t=nh$ with step size $h$.
+\paragraph{Convergence metrics and notations} Consider an iterative algorithm that generates a random vector $\widehat{X}(nh)$ at the $n$-th step, corresponding to time $t=nh$ with step size $h$.
 Let $\hat{\pi}^{(n)}$ denote the law of $\hat{X}(nh)$.
 We study convergence $\hat{\pi}^{(n)} \to \pi$, where $\pi$ is the target measure with density $p^*$.
 The distance between two measures is quantified using the \emph{Wasserstein-2} distance:

 where $\Gamma(p,q)$ is the set of couplings of $p$ and $q$, with each coupling $\gamma$ being a joint distribution whose marginals are $p$ and $q.$